SuzanneNL/pluviophile/README.md

 ### Wireframes
 Wireframes for this website were created using Balsamiq.
 You can find the wireframes in a PDF file [HERE](https://github.com/SuzanneNL/pluviophile/blob/master/documentation/wireframes/balsamiq-wireframes.pdf).
+I didn't have much of a vision for the website, I was more focused on getting the backend to work.
+But I knew I wanted to use blue and I knew the layout, but I didn't have ideas for the background.
+I had created the wireframes for the most important pages and updated them from time to time, trying to see if the updated version would work better.
+In the end, I didn't change too much.
+And I then usually stuck to the wireframes.
+However, I did not follow my wireframe for the homepage.
+I did not feel confident about the layout I had designed, which is also why I hadn't created a design for tablets and mobile devices.
+During development, it was empty for a long time.
+In the end, I chose a simpler layout, with three small cards and a definition.
+I then also chose a background, which is the image of the old man with an umbrella on a rainy day.
+I tried a fair amount of images, but not many were suited.
+A close up of drops, for example, was quite chaotic.
+I like the idea of the photograph that I'm using and how it's positioned on different devices, but I'm still disappointed that the colors turn out quite dark on certain devices.
+I would like to look into a new background image and choose different colors.
+But at this stage, right before submitting, I don't have any time left to experiment with this.

 ## FEATURES
 ### Existing features (per page)